-This project would provide for project management expenses necessary for the various terminal upgrade programs.
-This budget would help fund outside consultants that assist staff in planning and coordinating various Airport terminal-related projects.
-These consultants would also help develop project schedules and future budgets.
-This project would be funded by PFCs.
+This project provides for project management expenses necessary for the various terminal upgrade programs.
+This budget helps fund outside consultants that assist staff in planning and coordinating various Airport terminal-related projects.
+These consultants also help develop project schedules and future budgets.
+This project will be funded by PFCs.